GloriaKrux/adhoc-work-DS/DS-Quiz.md

 ## Question 1a

-As I was not sure how to approach thi question, so I started from basics hoping I get somewhere and have an answer.
+As I was not sure how to approach this question, so I started from basics hoping I get somewhere and have an answer.
 Here are my thought process steps by step:

 1. Bernoulli Dsitribution
     * Parameters - p